callumflack/callum-flack-design/content/pages/about.md

 ## Experienced

 I've been in the game since 2000.
 I've worked in London, Melbourne, Sydney and Brisbane, for startups, design studios and advertising agencies.
 Since 2015, my wife, our young family and I have lived in Cairns, Australia.
-Before teaching myself web programming languages in 2010, my career highlight was a stint as a brand designer at Saatchi & Saatchi, London.
-[Read further on LinkedIn.](https://www.linkedin.com/in/callumflack)
+Before teaching myself web programming languages in 2010, my career highlight was a stint as a brand designer at Saatchi & Saatchi, London. <a class="icon-targetblank" target="_blank" href="https://www.linkedin.com/in/callumflack">Read further on LinkedIn.</a>

 ## How we can work together

-[Based in Cairns](https://www.instagram.com/p/BXbsNdrAt-v), I currently work with local, Australian and international clients.
-I can plug into a product team as a freelance designer, or work one-to-one with owners, organisations and creators to implement their digital business vision.
+<a class="icon-targetblank" target="_blank" href="https://www.instagram.com/p/BXbsNdrAt-v">Based in Cairns</a>, I currently work with local, Australian and international clients.
+I can
+plug into a product team as a freelance designer, or work one-to-one with owners, organisations and creators to implement their digital business vision.
 I also enjoy travelling to meet in person.